msteenhagen/opera-ficta/fictionalworks.md

 What I am trying to bring out here is that the claim 'Briony wrote it' would be true of the play if it somehow managed to emerge in the actual world, for example by being performed by a bunch of willing and charitable readers of McEwan's novel.
 Perhaps we can bring out this feature in a formalisation using a fiction operator (FICT).

-It is common to adopt approach claims about fictions and claims in fictions with a concept of 'truth in fiction (TF)', contrasting with unqualified truth (T) or with a specific object language operator ($\oint$), roughly capturing the interjection ‘according to the story,...’. ('the story' here is quite flexible: it can mean a specific work, a specific corpus of works, or even fiction in general [cf. @sainsbury2005aa, p.
-203].)

 Call our performance _p_.
 Of _p_, it may be said that Briony wrote it.
 The view am considering here claims that in such a statement there is an implicit fiction operator active.